First \textit{ab initio} calculations of first-forbidden $\beta$ transitions in the reactor antineutrino anomaly: The Formalism

-where $\boldsymbol{p}_i$ is the nucleon momentum in the laboratory system, and $m$ is the nucleon mass, while $v^{\mathrm{NN}}$ and $v^{\mathrm{3N}}$ are the two-nucleon forces (2NF) and three-nucleon forces (3NF), respectively.
-Hamiltonian~(\ref{H_in}) is transferred to the Hartree-Fock basis, and rewritten in the normal-ordered form of the operators as follows
+where $\boldsymbol{p}_i$ is the nucleon momentum in the laboratory system, and $m$ is the nucleon mass, while $v^{\mathrm{NN}}$ and $v^{\mathrm{3N}}$ are the two-nucleon force (2NF) and three-nucleon force (3NF), respectively.
+Hamiltonian~(\ref{H_in}) is transferred to the Hartree-Fock basis, and rewritten in the normal-ordered form of operators as follows

-where $E_0$, $h$, $V$, and $W$ are the normal-ordered zero-, one-, two-, and three-body terms, respectively.
-The effects of 3NF can be well captured at the normal-ordered two-body (NO2B) level~\cite{PhysRevLett.107.072501,R.Roth_PhysRevLett.109.052501(2012)}, and the residual normal-ordered three-body term $W$ is neglected in the practical calculations.
-Building on this normal-ordered Hamiltonian, we employ the MBPT to construct the valence-space effective Hamiltonian and the effective operators consistently by using the so-called $\hat{Q}$-box and $\hat{\Theta}$-box folded diagrams defined in Ref.~\cite{PhysRevC.110.024308}.
-With the Hamiltonian and transition operators renormalized through the MBPT, we can now evaluate the $\beta$-decay observables.
+where $E_0$, $h$, $V$, and $\mathcal{W}$ are normal-ordered zero-, one-, two-, and three-body terms, respectively.
+In the normal-ordering process, 3NF effects are absorbed into the normal-ordered zero-, one- and two-body terms.
+It is usually accepted that 3NF effects can be well captured at the normal-ordered two-body (NO2B) level~\cite{PhysRevLett.107.072501,R.Roth_PhysRevLett.109.052501(2012)}, while the residual normal-ordered three-body term $\mathcal{W}$ can be neglected in practical calculations.
+With this normal-ordered Hamiltonian, we employ the MBPT to construct the valence-space effective Hamiltonian and other effective operators by the so-called $\hat{Q}$-box and $\hat{\Theta}$-box folded diagrams defined in Refs.~\cite{PhysRevC.110.024308, Fan_2026}.
+With the effective Hamiltonian and $\beta$-transition operators obtained by MBPT, we can evaluate $\beta$ decays of nuclei.

 The partial half life $t$ for a $\beta$ transition from the initial state to the final state is expressed in terms of the phase-space factor $f$ as